Customer objective:

 Here's a high level overview of how you would build a leak and spill detection model using Groundlight AI.
 Interested in seeing the sample code for leak detection?
 Check out our Github repo.

-To get started, you would set up a Groundlight account, install Groundlight's Python SDK and connect it to your existing camera system.
+To get started, you would set up a Groundlight account (you can create one on dashboard.groundlight.ai), install Groundlight's Python SDK and connect it to your existing camera system.

 On dashboard.groundlight.ai, you can create a detector (what you are detecting using computer vision), and using natural language just type your query: "Is there a spill or leak on the floor".
 You will also set your confidence threshold - in the example below, the confidence threshold has been set to 0.9, or 90%.
 This means that if the system is ever less than 90% sure that there is a leak or spill, it will ask for help from Groundlight staff.